 The worksheet tables are intended to support state teams in early phases of preparing for the CFSR Statewide Assessment by taking stock of available information and data sources, considering limitations and gaps, and identifying additional data to generate or develop further before analysis begins.
-This tool draws from, and should be used together with, the more comprehensive information provided in Assessing Systemic Factor Functioning Using Data and Evidence.
-Both resources highlight potential sources of relevant information and data that child welfare agencies and their partners can use to explore and demonstrate functioning of a quality assurance system.
-Note, however, that the inclusion of data and information from the identified sources by itself does not mean that a state has demonstrated conformity with the factor in the Statewide Assessment.
+This tool draws from, and should be used together with, the more comprehensive information provided in Assessing Systemic Factor Functioning.
+Using Data and Evidence.2 Both resources highlight potential sources of relevant information and data that child welfare agencies and their partners can use to explore and demonstrate functioning of their system for foster and adoptive parent licensing, recruitment, and retention.
+Note, however, that the inclusion of data and information from the identified sources by itself does not mean that a state has demonstrated conformity with the factor.